teesloane/Auth-Boss/README.md

 Cookies have played a big role in authentication in the past (and still do).
 Authentication cookies are commonly used by web servers to determing whether a user is logged in or not and what resources they have access to.

-Sometimes cookies are considered nerfarious or insecure (see [cross site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) or [cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery)).
-This can be the case, but there are also methods that can be taken to increase the security of cookies.
-For example, you can set a `secure` flag on a cookie meaning it can only be transmitted over an encrypted connection (HTTPS).

 [Persistent cookies](https://en.wikipedia.org/wiki/HTTP_cookie#Persistent_cookie) sometimes carry a negative connotation, in that they may be used by advertisers to record information about a user's web habits.
 On the other hand, they are also often used so that a user does not have to constantly re-enter their login credentials everytime a user visits a site.

 You can see what cookies are sent with requests by navigating to your (using Chrome, for example) developer tools and opening the `network tab`.
 Refreshing your page will display a list of incoming resources, of which you can select one and view the `headers` for the page.
 Scroll through the list and see if you find any cookies!